MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Abstract

 \section{Abstract}

-Equipping a deep model the abaility of few-shot learning, i.e., learning quickly from only few examples, is a core challenge for artificial intelligence.
-Gradient-based meta-learning approaches effectively address the challenge by learning how to learn novel tasks.
-Its key idea is learning a deep model in a bi-level optimization manner, where the outer-loop process learns a shared gradient descent algorithm (i.e., its hyperparameters), while the inner-loop process leverage it to optimize a task-specific model by using only few labeled data.
-Although these existing methods have shown superior performance, the outer-loop process requires calculating second-order derivatives along the inner optimization path, which imposes considerable memory burdens and the risk of vanishing gradients.
-Drawing inspiration from recent progress of diffusion models, we find that the inner-loop gradient descent process can be actually viewed as a reverse process (i.e., denoising) of diffusion where the target of denoising is model weights but the origin data.
-Based on this fact, in this paper, we propose to model the gradient descent optimizer as a diffusion model and then present a novel task-conditional diffusion-based meta-learning, called MetaDiff, that effectively models the optimization process of model weights from Gaussion noises to target weights in a denoising manner.
-Thanks to the training efficiency of diffusion models, our MetaDiff do not need to differentiate through the inner-loop path such that the memory burdens and the risk of vanishing gradients can be effectvely alleviated.
-Experiment results show that our MetaDiff outperforms the state-of-the-art gradient-based meta-learning family in few-shot learning tasks.
+Equipping a deep model the ability of few-shot learning (FSL) is a core challenge for artificial intelligence.
+Gradient-based meta-learning effectively addresses the challenge by learning how to learn novel tasks.
+Its key idea is learning a deep model in a bi-level optimization manner, where the outer-loop process learns a shared gradient descent algorithm (called meta-optimizer), while the inner-loop process leverages it to optimize a task-specific base learner with few examples.
+Although these methods have shown superior performance on FSL, the outer-loop process requires calculating second-order derivatives along the inner-loop path, which imposes considerable memory burdens and the risk of vanishing gradients.
+This degrades meta-learning performance.
+Inspired by recent diffusion models, we find that the inner-loop gradient descent process can be viewed as a reverse process (\emph{i.e.}, denoising) of diffusion where the target of denoising is the weight of base learner but origin data.
+Based on this fact, we propose to model the gradient descent algorithm as a diffusion model and then present a novel conditional diffusion-based meta-learning, called MetaDiff, that effectively models the optimization process of base learner weights from Gaussian initialization to target weights in a denoising manner.
+Thanks to the training efficiency of diffusion models, our MetaDiff does not need to differentiate through the inner-loop path such that the memory burdens and the risk of vanishing gradients can be effectively alleviated for improving FSL.
+Experimental results show that our MetaDiff outperforms state-of-the-art gradient-based meta-learning family on FSL tasks.